 - Set the Thermostat to 55 Degrees Fahrenheit

 This is a rule of thumb for all homes!
 Keeping your home heated to at least 55°F (13°C) will keep your home warm and will allow enough heat to circulate to colder parts of the house — specifically to the attic, basement, and exterior walls where pipes are more prone to freezing.

-If you act on these suggestions, but nothing seems to work, your pipes are still at risk of bursting and need immediate frozen pipe services by an experienced plumber.
 To learn more about the top plumbing services in Toronto, or to handle frozen pipes once and for all, call the plumbing professionals at Priority Plumbing & Drains today!